dotnet/docs/docs/csharp/programming-guide/classes-and-structs/constructors.md

 ## Static constructors

 The previous examples have all shown instance constructors, which create a new object.
 A class or struct can also have a static constructor, which initializes static members of the type.
 Static constructors are parameterless.
-If you don't provide a static constructor to initialize static fields, the C# compiler will supply a default static constructor that initializes static fields to their default value as listed in the [Default Values Table](../../../csharp/language-reference/keywords/default-values-table.md).
+If you don't provide a static constructor to initialize static fields, the C# compiler initializes static fields to their default value as listed in the [Default Values Table](../../../csharp/language-reference/keywords/default-values-table.md).

 The following example uses a static constructor to initialize a static field.